This lemon blueberry bundt cake has a delicious lemon flavor with sweet berries throughout. It’s moist, flavorful and drizzled with lemon glaze.

 - 1-2 tablespoons lemon juice (15-30 ml) freshly squeezed

 - Preheat the oven to 325 F (160 C) degrees.

-- In a medium bowl whisk together the flour, baking powder and salt.
+- In a medium bowl whisk together the flour, baking powder, baking soda and salt.
 Set aside.

-- In a large bowl beat the butter and sugar until fluffy.
+- In a large bowl beat the butter, sugar and lemon zest until fluffy.
 Beat in the oil and vanilla extract.

 - With the mixer on a low speed, beat in the eggs one at a time.

-- Stir in the lemon zest and lemon juice.
+- Stir in the lemon juice with a large rubber spatula.